-Based on the data in Section 3.1 the amount of groundwater pumping in 2020 was 118,800 AF/yr.
-The 2020 groundwater extractions exceeded the 20-year planning horizon undesirable result.
+Based on the data in Section 3.1 the amount of groundwater pumping in 2021 was 126,800 AF/yr. not including the rural domestic pumping estimate.
+The 2021 groundwater extractions exceeded the 20-year planning horizon undesirable result.
 Figure 24 shows groundwater extractions compared to the 2040 change in storage undesirable results goal.
 If a value is in the shaded red area, it would constitute undesirable result in 2040.
 This graph will be updated annually with new data to demonstrate the sustainability indicator's direction toward sustainability.